TYPO3-Documentation/TYPO3CMS-Guide-HowToDocument/Documentation/ToolsEditRest/Index.rst

 Tools for Editing reST
 ======================

+We will cover some IDEs here, that may be useful if you edit locally with the :ref:`docs-contribute-git-docker`.

 When editing reST files locally, you should use an editor or IDE with good support for syntax highlighting and marking errors in reST.

-`PhpStorm <https://www.jetbrains.com/phpstorm/>`__ is commonly used by developers in the TYPO3 community.
+* `PhpStorm <https://www.jetbrains.com/phpstorm/>`__ is commonly used by developers in the TYPO3 community.
 It does however cost money.
+PhpStorm comes with a number of plugins for TYPO3, e.g. for TypoScript and Fluid.
+* **Visual Studio Code** also comes with plugins for TYPO3 and for reStructuredText.
+  And it is free.

-Good alternatives can be found in the "Free Editors" section of `StackOverflow: reStructuredText tool support <https://stackoverflow.com/a/2747041/2444812>`__.
+Other alternatives can be found in the "Free Editors" section of `StackOverflow: reStructuredText tool support <https://stackoverflow.com/a/2747041/2444812>`__.

 The editor or IDE should ideally have the following features: